awsdocs/amazon-ec2-user-guide/doc_source/building-shared-amis.md

 We recommend against storing sensitive data or software on any AMI that you share\.
 Users who launch a shared AMI might be able to rebundle it and register it as their own\.
 Follow these guidelines to help you to avoid some easily overlooked security risks:
 + We recommend using the `--exclude directory` option on `ec2-bundle-vol` to skip any directories and subdirectories that contain secret information that you would not like to include in your bundle\.
 In particular, exclude all user\-owned SSH public/private key pairs and SSH `authorized_keys` files when bundling the image\.
 The Amazon public AMIs store these in `/root/.ssh` for the root account, and `/home/user_name/.ssh/` for regular user accounts\.
 For more information, see [ec2\-bundle\-vol](ami-tools-commands.md#ami-bundle-vol)\.
 + Always delete the shell history before bundling\.
 If you attempt more than one bundle upload in the same AMI, the shell history contains your secret access key\.
-The following example should be the last command executed before bundling from within the instance\.
+The following example should be the last command you run before bundling from within the instance\.

   ```
   [ec2-user ~]$ shred -u ~/.*history
   ```
 **Warning**
 The limitations of **shred** described in the warning above apply here as well\.
 Be aware that bash writes the history of the current session to the disk on exit\.
-If you log out of your instance after deleting `~/.bash_history`, and then log back in, you will find that `~/.bash_history` has been re\-created and contains all of the commands executed during your previous session\.
+If you log out of your instance after deleting `~/.bash_history`, and then log back in, you will find that `~/.bash_history` has been re\-created and contains all of the commands you ran during your previous session\.
 Other programs besides bash also write histories to disk, Use caution and remove or exclude unnecessary dot\-files and dot\-directories\.
 + Bundling a running instance requires your private key and X\.509 certificate\.
 Put these and other credentials in a location that is not bundled \(such as the instance store\)\.